Doing Business in Belarus Minsk

 until political and civil conditions improve

-- Main trade partners of Belarus are Russia, Ukraine, Netherlands, Germany, People's Republic of China, Poland,
+- The main trade partners of Belarus are Russia, Ukraine, the Netherlands, Germany, the People's Republic of China, Poland, Venezuela, the United Kingdom,

-Potash fertilizer and flax fibre production are a major export products of
+- Potash fertilizer and flax fiber production are major export products of Belarus

-sources of Foreign direct investment (FDI) were Russia (82 %), Switzerland, Cyprus and Germany.
+- Major sources of foreign direct investment were Russia (82 %), Switzerland,

-Minsk is the capital and the industrial centre of the Republic of
+Minsk is the capital and the industrial center of the Republic of Belarus.

 and radio engineering and electronic equipment manufacturing.

-The main export destination are: Russia, Ukraine, Baltic States, Poland, Germany, Pakistan and
+is Russia, Ukraine, Baltic States, Poland, Germany, Pakistan, and Kazakhstan.

 Belarus' free trade agreements: